 - Living in an area with fewer multi-storey flats.

 - Having a strong sense of community in terms of safety, belonging, social harmony and expected informal social control.

 - Perceiving that one's neighbourhood has a good external reputation.

-These findings indicate that both physical and social regeneration are required in order to boost moderate physical activity through walking.
+These findings indicated that both physical and social regeneration were required in order to boost moderate physical activity through walking.